 Their offices are in the Helge Center, adjacent to the Chapel.

-Pastor James Wetzstein is the mentor for the Social Action Leadership Team (SALT) and works with the students who plan and implement Celebrate! every Wednesday night.
+Pastor James Wetzstein works with the students who plan and implement Celebrate! every Wednesday night.
 He meets weekly with Valpo’s LCMS-U chapter to discuss current issues in theology and culture.
 Lessons learned through independent international travel and 12 years of experience in a small, multicultural congregation in Gary, Indiana, are at the root of his commitment to a global vision coupled with gospel-driven, grassroots local action.
 Pr.
-Jim and his wife, Tracey, an attorney, live in Gary with their 13-year-old son, Gabriel, and a bunch of dogs and cats.
+Jim and his wife, Tracey, an attorney, live in Gary with their son, Gabriel, and two dogs.
 He draws a weekly, three-panel comic strip for churches called “Agnus Day.”

-Before coming to Valpo, Katherine served for five years as the associate pastor of St. Andrew Lutheran Church in Franklin, TN.
-She now lives in Valparaiso with her spouse, Thomas, three cats, and a big dog.
+Before coming to Valpo, Kate served for five years as the associate pastor of St. Andrew Lutheran Church in Franklin, TN.

 Have another question or concern?